itsdiy0/Chollerton-Tearooms/README.md

 # Chollerton Tearooms
-this is a sample website for an imaginary facility called Chollerton Tearooms as a university project which I had to do goals in this project is to :
+this is website design project for an imaginary facility called Chollerton Tearooms as a university project which I had to do goals in this project is to :
 - do not use any framework
 - have a responsive design